Ford Taunus P2: Development and launch

 The early sketches for Ford's new middle class saloon date from early in 1955.
 Originally it was intended that the car be powered by the 1498 cc ohv engine installed in the Taunus 15M which went on sale in the same year.
 The design for the body quickly grew too large and heavy for the 55 PS 1498 cc unit, however, and so the company developed a bored out 1698 cc version of the engine, now producing 60 PS.

-At the end of the summer of 1957, memorably, the car was launched at an upmarket Cologne restaurant by the singing star Gitta Lind.
-Lind's singing style was not one with wide appeal in most of the US or the UK, where she may be chiefly noteworthy as a great niece of Beethoven’s piano teacher.
+At the end of the summer of 1957, the car was launched at an upmarket Cologne restaurant by the singing star Gitta Lind.
+Lind's Schlager style of singing was not one with wide appeal in most of the US or the UK, where she may be chiefly noteworthy as a great niece of Beethoven’s piano teacher.
 The singer’s own compositional talent was on display with the song she wrote for the occasion which was entitled "Fahren auch Sie den neuen Taunus 17M" ("You too [should] drive the new Taunus 17M").
 The next month the Ford Taunus 17M itself appeared as one of the stars at the Frankfurt Motor Show.